exasol/bucketfs-utils-python/doc/developer_guide/building_documentation.rst

 .. code:: bash

-    nox -s commit_pages_main  # creates or updates github-pages/main locally
-    nox -s push_pages_main  # creates or updates github-pages/main and pushes it to origin nox -s commit_pages_current  # creates or updates github-pages/<current-branch-name> locally nox -s push_pages_current  # creates or updates github-pages/<current-branch-name> and pushes it to origin nox -s push_pages_release  # creates or updates github-pages/<latest-tag> and pushes it to origin
+    nox -s commit-pages-main  # creates or updates github-pages/main locally nox -s push-pages-main  # creates or updates github-pages/main and pushes it to origin nox -s commit-pages-current  # creates or updates github-pages/<current-branch-name> locally nox -s push-pages-current  # creates or updates github-pages/<current-branch-name> and pushes it to origin nox -s push-pages-release  # creates or updates github-pages/<latest-tag> and pushes it to origin